 - When the timer goes off, use a thick towel or a pair of tongs to turn the steam release knob to “venting”.
 If you’ve never experienced this before, it can be pretty forceful, so stand back and allow the steam to escape.

 - Once the pressure is released, remove the lid and immediately transfer the eggs to an ice water bath (a bowl filled with ice and water) with a pair of silicone-tipped tongs or a slotted spoon.
-Press the "keep warm/cancel" button to turn the warming function off, and allow the eggs to cool for 5 minutes.
+Press the Keep Warm/Cancel button to turn the warming function off, and allow the eggs to cool for 5 minutes.

-I know know that my version of “perfectly cooked” hard boiled eggs doesn’t always align with others’ tastes.
+I know that my version of “perfectly cooked” hard boiled eggs doesn’t always align with others’ tastes.
 For me, 6 minutes of high pressure produces hard cooked eggs with a white that’s completely cooked and a bright yellow yolk that is cooked but slightly creamy.

-Your ideal perfectly cooked egg may require a longer cooking time, so feel free to experiment.
+While 6-minute eggs are my preference, your ideal perfectly cooked egg may require a longer cooking time, so feel free to experiment.
 Here’s an excellent resource for comparing the pressure cooking times for eggs.

 Recommended Instant Pot Accessories